trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 optimize
 ~~~~~~~~

-The ``optimize`` command is used for rewriting the content
+The ``optimize`` command is used for rewriting the content of the specified
-of the specified table so that it is merged into fewer but larger files.
-In case that the table is partitioned, the data compaction
+table so that it is merged into fewer but larger files.
+If the table is
-acts separately on each partition selected for optimization.
+partitioned, the data compaction acts separately on each partition selected for
+optimization.
 This operation improves read performance.

-All files with a size below the optional ``file_size_threshold``
+All files with a size below the optional ``file_size_threshold`` parameter
-parameter (default value for the threshold is ``100MB``) are
+(default value for the threshold is ``100MB``) are merged:
-merged:

 .. code-block:: sql